 “You have produced an excellent training tool.”

-(Chuck had seen the sample maintenance and operator training material and wanted to know if there was a catalog of “Learn More in an Hour” topics he could select from to use for MRO workforce training.)
+(Chuck had seen the sample maintenance and operator training material and wanted to know if there was a catalog of “Learn More in an Hour” topics he could use for MRO workforce training.)

 What sets our maintenance workforce and operator training courses aside from others is the recognition that:

 - Reliability growth needs operators and trades who know how to diagnose the condition of their plant and equipment